jtuppy/react-lifecycle-methods/README.md

 The app consists of an `App.js` and `/components` folder which contains components made with classes.
 It also contains a mirror version of the app written with functions instead of classes.
 This app is found in `AppHooks.js` and `/components-hooks`.

 Each app can be started with a different command. `App.js` will be bundled with `npm start` and `AppHooks.js` is started with `npm run start:hooks`.
-It relies on an env variable `HOOKS_APP` to be truthy in order to bundle `AppHooks.js` instead of `App.js`.
+It relies on an env variable `REACT_APP_HOOKS` to be truthy in order to bundle `AppHooks.js` instead of `App.js`.
 You can also just comment/uncomment the appropriate import in `index.js` if you prefer that.